LibrariesHacked/schema-librarydata/docs/stock-summary.md

 #### Non-standardised item types

-Using item types as used by each library service will mean a lot of variation between similar types of items.
+Using item types as used by each library service will mean variation between similar types of items.
 For example one service may write 'Child Fiction' and another 'Fiction - Child'.

 ### How the data is updated